joelparkerhenderson/system-quality-attributes/doc/instrumentability/index.md

 </span>

+**Define instrumentable:** <span data-chatgpt-prompt="define instrumentable (computers and software)">An instrumentable system exposes a set of internal metrics and statistics that can be collected, analyzed and visualized by various tools.
+This allows developers and operators to identify issues or bottlenecks, make informed decisions, and optimize the system's behavior.
+Instrumentation is a crucial aspect of modern monitoring and observability solutions.</span>

 ## See Also

 * [Wikipedia: Instrumentation (computer programming)](https://wikipedia.org/wiki/Instrumentation_(computer_programming): In the context of computer programming, instrumentation refers to the measure of a product's performance, in order to diagnose errors and to write trace information.
 Instrumentation can be of two types: source instrumentation and binary instrumentation.
 Output can include profiling that measures dynamic program behaviors during a training run with a representative input, or inserting timers into functions, or logging major events such as crashes, etc.

 * [Dictionary: instrumentation](https://www.dictionary.com/browse/instrumentation): the science of developing, manufacturing, and utilizing instruments, especially those used in science and industry.

-* [OpenAI: instrumentable](https:://openai.com): <span data-chatgpt-prompt="define instrumentable (computers and software)">An instrumentable system exposes a set of internal metrics and statistics that can be collected, analyzed and visualized by various tools.
-This allows developers and operators to identify issues or bottlenecks, make informed decisions, and optimize the system's behavior.
-Instrumentation is a crucial aspect of modern monitoring and observability solutions.</span>